Revisiting the question of what instantaneous normal modes tell us about liquid dynamics: Introduction

-Among the various difficulties in this program, it was early realized by Rahman Mandell, and McTague \cite{rahman1976molecular} that, despite the INM density of states displays striking similarities with the Fourier transform of the velocity auto-correlation function (VACF), the INM procedure inevitably leads to the presence of negative eigenvalues corresponding to regions in the PES with locally negative curvature.
+Among the various difficulties in this program, it was early realized by Rahman Mandell, and McTague \cite{rahman1976molecular} that, although the INM density of states displays striking similarities with the Fourier transform of the velocity auto-correlation function (VACF), the INM procedure inevitably leads to the presence of negative eigenvalues corresponding to regions in the PES with locally negative curvature.
 These negative eigenvalues translate into imaginary frequencies, \textit{i.e.}, ``unstable modes''.
-INM can be therefore divided into stable (positive eigenvalues and real frequencies) and unstable (negative eigenvalues and imaginary frequencies), and the same separation can be applied to the corresponding INM DOS.
+INMs can be, therefore, divided into stable (positive eigenvalues and real frequencies) and unstable (negative eigenvalues and imaginary frequencies), and the same separation can be applied to the corresponding INM DOS.
 Let us immediately remark that the ``density of states'' of unstable INM cannot be directly interpreted as a vibrational density of states.
 More in general, unstable modes cannot be identified with collective atomic vibrations and their physical interpretation appears more subtle and related to the relaxational processes, active in liquids but suppressed in crystals.
+It is interesting to notice that thermal fluctuations, moving atoms away from equilibrium, can directly induce the emergence of imaginary modes in the harmonic approximation.
+As a direct example, let us consider a LJ potential $V=A/r^{12}-B/r^6$: the equilibrium position is $r^*=2^{1/6} (A/B)^{1/6}$ and the second derivative is negative for $r$ larger than about $10\%$ of $r^*$.
+This gives an imaginary frequency for a finite fraction of atoms that are not performing any diffusing dynamics but rather oscillating around their equilibrium position due to thermal motion.